 Back to the subject of my articles, I do want to write as simply as possible; I do not intentionally use complicated or technical words if I can avoid it.
 However, there is only so much that I can "dumb down" my articles without compromising the content and principles that I wish to communicate.

 As I have noted in each case, my articles are "granted to the public domain," therefore with no copyright restrictions.
 This is a legal statement.
 You can do with my articles whatever you wish, without any obligation to consult me beforehand.
+You can even make money off of them if that is your desire, whereas I have no desire to peddle truth and fact for financial gain.
 There only remains the ethical and literary mandate to credit and attribute authorship to the original source.
 Not doing so is called "plagiarism."
 However, that is not a legal matter, but rather one of ethics.

 Accordingly, I write with a view to share facts and knowledge, not with a view to profit by it (or prevent anyone else from profiting by it).